ArtFXDev/silex-doc/docs/user/interface/interface.md

 ### The top bar :

-This section displays your account avatar, the Nimby status, access to the list of currently running applications, an update button and the hamberger menu (previously mentioned).
+This section displays your account avatar, access to the list of currently running applications, an update button and the hamberger menu (previously mentioned).

 ![](/img/user_guide/home_page/silex_home_page_frame_top.png)

 1- Hamberger menu.

 2- Update button : Reload the interface (useful if some newly created files don't show or if new features don't appear).
-You can use the **very precious** CTRL + R [shortcuts](shortcuts.md) to trigger the same result.
+You can use the **very precious** CTRL + R [shortcuts](../shortcuts.md) to trigger the same result.

 3- List of running software :